-If you want to stop the white smoke, follow the following steps:
+If you want to stop the emission of white smoke, take the following steps:

-- Put on oven gloves to protect your hands.
+- Put on oven mitts to protect your hands.

 - Pull the pan out and remove the basket.
 Put the basket on a plate for the time being.
 You can cover it to keep most of the heat inside.

-- Use a full handful of kitchen paper to soak up the oil on the bottom of the pan.
+- Use a handful of kitchen paper to soak up the oil at the bottom of the pan.

-- Put the basket back into the pan and slide the pan into the appliance.
+- Put the basket back into the pan and slide the pan back into the appliance.

-- Resume the hot air frying process by turning the timer knob to the remaining minutes of the preparation time.
+- Resume the hot air frying process by turning the timer knob to the remaining number of minutes of preparation time.

-To prevent white smoke, please pay attention to the following:
+To prevent the emission of white smoke, please pay attention to the following:

 - Do not prepare extremely fatty foods such as sausages or other fatty meats.